BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 model *name*
 ------------
+Select a :term:`world model` to use for this scenario.
-Select the world model. ``model X`` is equivalent to ``from X import *`` except that ``X`` can be replaced using the ``--model`` command-line option or the ``model`` keyword argument to the top-level APIs.
+The statement :samp:`model {X}` is equivalent to :samp:`from {X} import *` except that :samp:`{X}` can be replaced using the :option:`--model` command-line option or the ``model`` keyword argument to the top-level APIs.
+When writing simulator-agnostic scenarios, using the ``model`` statement is preferred to a simple ``import`` since a more specific world model for a particular simulator can then be selected at compile time.

 .. _import {module}:

 import *module*
 ----------------
 Import a Scenic or Python module.
-This statement behaves as in Python, but when importing a Scenic module M it also imports any objects created and requirements imposed in M.
+This statement behaves :ref:`as in Python <import>`, but when importing a Scenic module it also imports any objects created and requirements imposed in that module.
 Scenic also supports the form :samp:`from {module} import {identifier}, {...}` , which as in Python imports the module plus one or more identifiers from its namespace.

 .. note::